sains1/temporal-101-dotnet-solutions/README.md

 ## Running the temporal-server

 You'll need a temporal server implementation running for each of the exercises.
-The easiest way to do this is to use the temporal CLI and run the below to start a dev server.
+The easiest way to do this is to use the temporal CLI.
+Run the below to start a dev server:

 ```sh
 temporal server start-dev